CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Experiments

 \textbf{Cross Entropy Loss for PLM.} One of the contributions is providing a novel way to utilize the ignoring areas.
-As shown in the second row of Table. \ref{ablationstudy}, without the CE, the performance drops drastically from 79.4\% to 68.9\%.
-For seen and unseen categories, the performance is also hurt badly, \ie from 81.0\% to 73.0\% for seen categories, and 77.8\% to 65.3\% for unseen categories.
+As shown in the second row of Table \ref{lossablationstudy}, without the CE, the hIoU drops drastically from 45.4\% to 38.4\%.
+For seen and unseen categories, the performance is also hurt badly, \ie from 41.0\% to 35.3\%, and 50.7\% to 44.2\% for unseen categories which is also a large drop.
 This experiment implies the significance of the CE loss.

 \textbf{Global Learning Module.} Another contribution of this work is proposing the GLM module to probe knowledge from the CLIP model.
-The effectiveness of the GLM is shown in the third row of the Table. \ref{ablationstudy}.
+The effectiveness of the GLM is shown in the third row of Table \ref{lossablationstudy}.
 Note that the $\gamma$ we use in this ablation is 5.0.
 As depicted, the hIoU drastically drops from 45.4\% to 13.2\% which is a large performance drop.
 The huge drop is attributed to the weakness in recognition of unseen categories, \ie, unseen mIoU drops from 50.7\% to 8.6\%.
-This ablation study shows learning from CLS tokens strengthens the recognition of unseen categories by a large margin.
+This ablation shows the key roles of CLS tokens in the unseen category.

 In addition, we further visualize the attention maps of GLM during training as shown in Fig. \ref{heatmap}.
-In this figure, train, potted plant, sofa, and sheep are the unseen categories during training.
-We can find that even if the models have never seen them the model can still find the discriminative parts of the objects for both seen and unseen categories.
+In this figure, train, potted plant, and sheep are the unseen categories during training while person, dog, and horse are seen.
+We can find that even if the models have never seen one category, the model can still find the discriminative parts of the objects for both seen and unseen categories.

-\textbf{Generate Loss for PLM.} As shown in the third row of Table. \ref{ablationstudy}, we do not use any explicit loss function to upgrade the parameters of VLA.
+\textbf{BCE Loss for PLM.} As shown in the fourth row of Table \ref{lossablationstudy}, we do not use any explicit loss function to upgrade the parameters of the synthesizer.
 The performance drop of 0.2\% in hIoU.
 Meanwhile, both the performance of seen and unseen categories are hurt, \ie, 0.1\% and 0.2\%, respectively.
-This result indicates explicit loss function is beneficial to our method.
+This result indicates explicit loss function is beneficial.